MolSSI-Education/python-package-best-practices/_episodes/06-collaboration.md

 <center><img src = '../fig/github_workflows/git_branch.png'></center>

-Now, when we make a commit on the `sodium` branch, our changes will continue from this point, leaving the master branch unchanged.
+Now, when we make a commit on the `sodium` branch, our changes will continue from this point, leaving the main branch unchanged.
 Note that we have not yet made a commit, but this diagram is for illustrative purposes.

 <center><img src = "../fig/github_workflows/branch_development.png"></center>

 ## The importance of branching

 When you are doing development, particularly on a fork (but also if you are collaborating), it is very important that all development work be done on a branch.
-In the case of a collaborative repository where you are pushing directly, this will allow you to do pull requests from branches (more on pull requests below), and that your code is reviewed by another developer on the project before being merged to the master branch.
+In the case of a collaborative repository where you are pushing directly, this will allow you to do pull requests from branches (more on pull requests below), and that your code is reviewed by another developer on the project before being merged to the main branch.

-The most important reason to work on a branch is to keep your master branch clean.
-In the workflow you are learning today, the master branch should track upstream, and only be changed by pulling from upstream.
-This will ensure that you **always have a working piece of software on the master branch.** It will make it easier to correct mistakes if they arise, and keep your repository clean if you have multiple collaborators.
+The most important reason to work on a branch is to keep your main branch clean.
+In the workflow you are learning today, the main branch should track upstream, and only be changed by pulling from upstream.
+This will ensure that you **always have a working piece of software on the main branch.** It will make it easier to correct mistakes if they arise, and keep your repository clean if you have multiple collaborators.

 ## Editing our element